nus-cs2103/website-base/admin/tp-ped-fragment.md

 <tab header="PE (at **{{ version_final }}**)">

 * Download the zip file from the given location (to be given to you at least a few hours before the PE), if you haven't done that already.
+* The file is zipped using a two-part password.
+  * We will email you the second part in advance, via email (it's unique to each student).
+Keep it safe, and have it ready at the start of the PE.
-* Unzip the downloaded zip file with the password (to be given to you at the start of the PE, via Canvas gradebook).
-This will give you another zip file with the name suffix `_inner.zip`.
+  * At the start of the PE, we'll give you the first part of the password (common to the whole class).
+Use combined password to unzip the file, which should give you another zip file with the name suffix `_inner.zip`.
-* Unzip the inner zip file.
-This will give you the JAR file and other PDF files needed for the PE. ==Warning: do not run the JAR file while it is still inside the zip file==.<br>
+  * Unzip that second zip file normally (no password required).
+That will give you a folder containing the JAR file to test and other PDF files needed for the PE. ==Warning: do not run the JAR file while it is still inside the zip file==.<br>
   Ignore the `padding_file` found among the extracted files. %%Its only purpose is to mask the true size of the JAR file so that someone cannot guess which team they will be testing based on the zip file size.%%
+  * You can try above steps using the [this sample zip file](files/JohnDoe.zip) if you wish (first part of the password: `password1-`, second part: `password2` i.e., you should use `password1-password2` to unzip it).

 </tab>
 </tabs>